This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 How to Start a Business from Home?

-A home-based business, as the name suggests, is a business where the primary office is located in the business owner’s home.
+A home business means business where the primary office is located in the business owner’s home.
 Many Malaysians are exploring the niche market of home-based businesses.
-While the idea of working from home or starting a home-based business sounds fascinating, not everyone knows how to start a business from home or how to start a small business at home in Malaysia.
+While the idea of working from home or starting a home-based business sounds fascinating, not everyone knows how to start a business from home or a small business at home in Malaysia.

 1. Figure out what kind of home-based business you want to do: